gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 Looking at the answers to the questions above, notice that if a tree is balanced, when you move left or right, you eliminate half of the possible nodes.
 This means you are essentially doing **binary search.**  If the tree is unbalanced, you are performing a linear search.

-Assume that we are using the Binary Search tree methods as we have described in the above unbalanced tree example.
-If all the nodes were inserted in order, the worst case time complexity would be O(n) because each node except the root would be the left child of the previous nodes if the nodes were inserted in descending order, or the right child of the previous node if they were inserted in ascending order.
-The tree would be **unbalanced**.
+Assume that we are using the binary search tree methods as we have described in the above unbalanced tree example.
+If all the nodes were inserted in order, the worst case time complexity for search, insertion, or deletion would be O(n) where n is the number of nodes in the tree because each node except the root would be the left child of the previous node.

-When a tree is balanced, each time you because you choose to only traverse one subtree, or approximately half of the original tree.
+When a tree is balanced, because with each step you choose to only traverse one subtree or approximately half of the original tree, the same methods would have O(log n) time complexity.

 * If a tree is unbalanced it's time complexities for searching, insertion, and deletion approach O(n).
 * If a tree is balanced it's time complexities for searching, insertion, and deletion are O(log n).